MA in Italian Language and Literature

 What do our students do?

-Pitt MAs gain a broad exposure to the field of Italian Literary and Cultural Studies, learning and honing the skills necessary for the intellectual work of the field: analysis, critical reading, clear writing and argumentation, teaching.
+During their time here, Pitt MAs gain a broad exposure to the field of Italian Literary and Cultural Studies, learning and honing the skills necessary for the intellectual work of the field: analysis, critical reading, clear writing and argumentation, teaching.
 Most MA students—through our generous teaching assistantships—acquire cutting-edge pedagogical training and two years of teaching experience in stand-alone introductory Italian-language courses.
-Thanks to our newly expanded Study Abroad offerings they have the opportunity to go abroad as Program Assistants or Teaching Assistants with our exciting new slate of Study Abroad programs in Italy.
+Thanks to our recentlyexpanded Study Abroad offerings they have the opportunity to go abroad as Program Assistants or Teaching Assistants with our exciting slate of Study Abroad programs in Italy.

 Where do our students go?